-The design of the building was the result of a four-person committee, which included local architect Pranvera Hoxha (Envir’s daughter).
+The four-person committee was led by Envir’s son-in-law, Klement Kolaneci and included local architect Pranvera Hoxha (Envir’s daughter).
 One rainy day, the clouds parted to let in a ray of sunshine.
 Kolaneci saw this bright sunny ray surrounded by gloomy grey clouds.
 The beam, small at the top, growing wider closer to earth inspired the pyramid shape.
-The final design was based on nearby mountain, Dajti, this design is well seen from above.
-The glass panels running up and down are to let in the natural sunlight, much like the beam that inspired the design.
+The final design was based on Dajti, a nearby mountain.
+This is clear with a birds-eye-view.
+The glass panels running up and down let in natural sunlight, much like the beam that inspired the design.

 Piramida e Tiranës

 Intended to be a museum honouring Envir Hoxha; it has housed a convention centre, a television studio, nightclubs and once was a temporary base for NATO during the Kosovo conflict.
 Piramida now stands in a state of neglect, coated in photo posters and graffiti.
 Almost all the graffiti is amateur tagging of names and racial slurs, more vandalism than street art.
 You can sometimes see people climbing the pyramid and using it as a slide, be careful if you join them, it can be very dangerous as many glass panels have broken.

 Tirana itself is worth visiting purely to look at the architecture, attempts to make the communist-era buildings look nice is like has resulted in colour palettes like nowhere else on earth.
 As it is a bleak reminder, many politicians want to demolish Piramida, but most Tirana residents are against the idea.
 For some, Pirimida as a symbol of Hoxha.
 Increasingly, young people see it as a symbol of Tirana.
 It is as a key symbol of their heritage, a grim symbol, but an important one worth keeping.